ftchirou/jin/README.md

 * **Databinding**.
 Serialization or deserialization of Java objects directly to or from a stream of JSON tokens.
 The stream can be a string, a file, a response from an HTTP request, basically any valid Java InputStream or OutputStream.
 * Building a mutable **in-memory tree representation** from a JSON tokens stream.

-The streaming API can also be used to write or read JSON tokens from a stream.
+The streaming API can also be used to write or read JSON tokens to/from a stream.

 ## Building the library